Empowering Accessible Education in Nepal

 Bridging the educational gap for hearing-impaired children in Nepal.

 Not science but a project I have been a part of alongside some members of Himalayan Pariwar e.V.
 Munich (Prakash Subedi, Samundra Dhakal, Saurav Dahal, Sristi Gahire, and Robin Karki).
-Feel free to get in touch if you have any questions regarding this project.
-I will be updating with more details here towards the end of the project.

 In Nepal, an estimated 5.73% of school-aged children live with hearing impairment, and their career opportunities are often painfully limited.
 We believe that impairment should never be a barrier to ambition.